phenocare/fibers/content/_index.md

 Scientists from the [Australian National Phenome Centre](https://www.murdoch.edu.au/research/anpc) at [Murdoch University](https://www.murdoch.edu.au) are currently studying how quickly different types of dietary fibres reach our lower gut and change into compounds that could potentially improve our health.

 We invite you to help us learn more about dietary fibres.
 This involves attending two-day visits, with at least one week between each visit, at the Harry Perkin Institute in Murdoch.
 During these visits, you will have the opportunity to:

 -	Receive a personalised session with a dietician who will teach you about dietary fibres and guide you on how much fibre you should eat each day.
--	Attend an education session where you will learn about how fibres improve our health.
+-	Attend education sessions where you will learn more about how fibres improve our health.
 -	Enjoy up to three days of the study meals.

 ## **Can you help The FIBRE Study?**